jkeuper/jkeuper.github.io/_posts/2017-09-27-icustomtypedescriptor-interface.md

 description, category, etc.  You can also use the TypeConverterAttribute to specify what editor should be used for a given property.
 Or even extend from UITypeEditor to create your own editor.

+For example, using the property grid to make a quick settings dialog or a window containing a debug view for objects can easily be done like this.

 ## Some background
 Back in 2005 I created a [program](http://wixedit.sourceforge.net/) for a